 Azra Bashir (she/her/hers) is a sophomore in high school from San Francisco, CA. Outside of school, she is involved in ballet and piano.
 She enjoys traveling and spending time in nature.
-Taking part in this study is important to her, as she believes that AAPI representation in leadership and the media will greatly empower the future generation of AAPI youth.
+Taking part in this study is important to her, as she believes that AANHPI representation in leadership and the media will greatly empower the future generation of AANHPI youth.

 Leiana Talo Lepule (she/her/hers) is a Samoan and Filipina woman born and raised in San Diego, CA. Along with her father, mother, and younger brother, she resides in Chula Vista, CA, where she graduated from Olympian High School in 2017.
 She received her bachelor’s degree in Liberal Studies from San Diego State University (SDSU) in May 2021, and she is currently in her last semester in SDSU’s Multiple-Subject Teaching Credential program.
 Through the credential program, she has been student-teaching in the San Diego Unified School District to expand her experience in the elementary classroom.
 Aside from her education, she is active in advocacy work for Asian, Asian American, Native Hawaiian and Pacific Islander, and Native Hawaiian and Pacific Islander-American communities as a member in various organizations, including SDSU’s Pacific Islander Student Association and the County of San Diego Filipino-American Employees’ Association.
 Along with these two passions, Leiana enjoys going to live music events, boxing, and spending time at the beach.
 As a proud Asian and Native Hawaiian Pacific Islander woman growing in her own leadership experiences, this study becomes important to her future pursuits in educating and uplifting all of our youth to the best of their own potential as leaders in their communities.
 To be able to participate in this study will support her growth as a leader and the growth of the future leaders in her classroom.

-Mariya Siddiqui (she/her/hers) is a current high school senior living in New York.
-These days, she has mainly been busy with her senior year of high school, but in her free time, she does love a good read!
-She has also recently started to get into jewelry making, so that’s really fun!
+Mariya Siddiqui (she/her/hers) is a current college freshman living in New York.
 This study is especially important to her because of the way it represents a brighter future.
-We have already made so much progress these past few decades towards AAPI leadership, but she still feels that there is a lot of work left to be done.
-The AAPI Youth Research Council represents a community where she can use her experiences, whether they be positive or negative, to actually make a difference instead of just sitting with them or even ignoring them.
-This team represents change and breakthroughs, for our generation and for the many to come, so she is honored to be a part of an opportunity like this!
-She can’t wait to work with the team!
+It is amazing to see the progress we have made these past few decades towards AANHPI leadership, but she still feels that there is a lot of work left to be done.
+The AANHPI Youth Research Council represents a community where she can use her experiences, whether they are positive or negative, to make a difference.
+This team represents change and breakthroughs, for our generation and the ones to come, and she is so excited to be a part of the council!

-Nomin (she/her/hers) is currently a college freshman from Virginia.
-She is studying chemistry with plans to pursue medicine (hopefully gastroenterology) after graduation.
-When she’s not studying or working, she loves watching and discussing movies, reading historical fiction, and dancing.
-Paralleling her love for medicine, she became involved in this research because she wants to make a tangible difference in her communities.
+Nomin R (she/her/hers) is currently a college sophomore from Virginia, studying computer science.
+When she’s not studying or working, she loves watching and discussing movies, reading historical fiction, and volunteering.
+Paralleling her love for volunteerism and service, Nomin became involved in this research because she wants to make a tangible difference in her communities.
 Whether treating a cold in a child or changing systems of upbringing in Asian girls, she wants to be an actor of positive structural change.

 Her passions range across several disciplines, such as artwork (drawing and painting), organizing, praying, and writing.
 She loves to apply her love of writing and art to her healing.
-Ruksana has participated in various sisterhood circles, such as Sadie Nash Leadership Project, Girls for Gender Equity (GGE), and other youth advocacy programs like TORCH – National Institute for Reproductive Health, Youth Over Guns, and Seeking Safety.
-This study for AAPI young women’s leadership is very important to Ruksana and her identity of being a young Bengali Muslim.
-She hasn’t often heard about South Asian women representation growing up, and she’s always wanted to project to the world that there are many influential South Asain leaders who look like her and have made a big difference in shaping the world.
+Ruksana has participated in various sisterhood circles, such as the Sadie Nash Leadership Project, Girls for Gender Equity (GGE), and other youth advocacy programs like TORCH – National Institute for Reproductive Health, Youth Over Guns, and Seeking Safety.
+This study for AANHPI young women’s leadership is very important to Ruksana and her identity as a young Bengali Muslim.
+She hasn’t often heard about South Asian women’s representation growing up, and she’s always wanted to project to the world that many influential South Asian leaders look like her and have made a big difference in shaping the world.
 There’s so much history, voices, and lived experiences within our communities that Ruksana wants to uplift and give appreciation to!